Offered by Department of Management

 - MGT 889/889P - Business Consultantship - 3 hours

-for an area business.
-In-depth business analysis is conducted by the student, and specific recommendations are reported to the
+capacity for an area business.
+In-depth business analysis is conducted by the student, and specific recommendations are

-- MGT 890 - Leadership and Organizational Behavior - 3 hours
+- MGT 890 - Organizational Theory & Behavior - 3 hours

 - MGT 891 - Seminar in Organizational Behavior - 3 hours